jiejie567/SlamForCalib/README.md

-The method CamMap will open after the paper being accepted
+The method CamMap will be open after the paper being accepted